Narrative Therapy and the Cyclic Intervention

 Externalising

 The cyclic intervention is a little like externalisation, but it does not externalise Zed’s problem entirely.
 It does objectify Zed’s gambling problem.
-It also moves the emphasis from Zed being the problem, as when his mother calls him crazy, to the cyclic behaviour being the problem.
+It also shifts the emphasis from Zed being the problem, as when his mother calls him crazy, to the cyclic behaviour being the problem.
 However, this still locates the problem within Zed as the vicious gambling cycle is a cycle of his behaviour.

 The intervention left him with a clear understanding of his gambling and the aim of breaking the cycle.